25 ways policing has changed (and why you should embrace it)

 13. A gum-drop rotator on the roof to an array of LEDs in a light bar.

-14. Widespread public support to virtually no public support.
+14. Widespread public support to a deterioration in public support.

 15. An almost universal reliance on radio dispatch to getting most of our calls on MDCs.